Aryza Evolve customer support

 I never defaulted on my account but this has been included in my insolvency.
 Why is this showing as defaulted on my credit file?

-Although the account may not have defaulted in the past, once an account is entered into an insolvency, this is automatically deemed a default.
+Although the account may not have defaulted in the past, when you enter an insolvency, your account is automatically deemed to be in default.
 This will show on your credit file for six years from the date the account defaulted.

-Further information on credit reporting is available from the credit reference agencies (Experian, Equifax, TransUnion), via their helpdesk, website or FAQ pages: www.experian.co.uk/consumer/credit-reports -explained.html
+Further information on credit reporting is available from the credit reference agencies (Experian, Equifax, TransUnion), via their helpdesk, website or FAQ pages: https://www.experian.co.uk/consumer/guides.html

 Alternatively, you may wish to refer to the Information Commissioners Office (ICO) guidelines.
 These are also available online.